 |Uniform Relocation Assistance and Real Property Acquisition Policies Act||Exempt any payment from Title II.|

 LIHEAP staff must verify the household’s gross monthly earned and unearned income.
-New verification is not necessary for persons in household actively receiving ABD medical, SNAP, SSP, or TANF benefits.
-They use the verification from the open benefit.
+New verification is not necessary for persons actively receiving ABD medical, SNAP, SSP, or TANF benefits.
+The verification from the open benefit is used.
 The income must have already been verified in the open case.
 If the income is new or terminated since the last case action, it must be verified.

 |Every member in the LIHEAP household receives one of these benefits.||Staff uses the most recent income verification on file to determine eligibility.|